Oxygen sensor: The probe

-The sensor element is a ceramic cylinder plated inside and outside with porous platinum electrodes; the whole assembly is protected by a metal gauze.
-It operates by measuring the difference in oxygen between the exhaust gas and the external air and generates a voltage or changes its resistance depending on the difference between the two.
+The sensor element is a ceramic cylinder, plated on the inside and outside with porous platinum electrodes; a metal gauze protects the whole assembly.
+It operates by measuring the difference in oxygen between the exhaust gas and the external air, generating a voltage or changing its resistance accordingly.

 The sensors only begin to work effectively when heated to approximately 316 °C (600 °F), so most newer lambda probes have heating elements encased in the ceramic that bring the ceramic tip up to temperature quickly.
-Older probes, without heating elements, would eventually be heated by the exhaust, but there is a time lag between when the engine is started and when the components in the exhaust system come to a thermal equilibrium.
-The length of time required for the exhaust gases to bring the probe to temperature depends on the temperature of the ambient air and the geometry of the exhaust system.
+Older probes without heating elements would eventually heat up from the exhaust.
+Still, there is a time lag between when the engine is started and when the components in the exhaust system reach thermal equilibrium.
+The time required for the exhaust gases to bring the probe to temperature depends on the ambient air temperature and the geometry of the exhaust system.
 Without a heater, the process may take several minutes.
-There are pollution problems that are attributed to this slow start-up process, including a similar problem with the working temperature of a catalytic converter.
+There are pollution problems attributed to this slow start-up process, including a similar issue with the catalytic converter's working temperature.

-The probe typically has four wires attached to it: two for the lambda output, and two for the heater power, although some automakers use the metal case as ground for the sensor element signal, resulting in three wires.
+The probe typically has four wires attached: two for the lambda output and two for the heater power.
+However, some automakers use the metal case as ground for the sensor element signal, resulting in three wires.
 Earlier non-electrically-heated sensors had one or two wires.